 Stop doing cleanses.

 Cleanses seem super healthy, but they're actually quite the opposite.
 Instead of benefiting your body, you're actually putting it at risk: According to Harvard Medical School, there's no proof those weird celebrity-approved detoxes actually work.
 Plus, because they're lacking in things your body needs to survive—like protein and fatty acids—they could cause some serious health problems.

-Every woman knows going to the ob-gyn sucks: No one gets excited for that visit.
-But, it’s important: By making sure you hit up your yearly appointment, you can make sure you stay as healthy as you can thanks to the breast exams, pelvic exams, and pap smears.
-Sure, they’re uncomfortable—but they could be life-saving.
+Every woman knows that going to the ob-gyn is no fun: No one gets excited for that visit.
+But, it's important: By making sure you hit up your yearly appointment, you can make sure you stay as healthy as you can thanks to the breast exams, pelvic exams, and pap smears.
+Sure, they're uncomfortable—but they could be life-saving.